Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 4. Compliment Bookmarks Challenge

 This activity is sure to become a favorite your students will eagerly want to repeat!
 Kids get to create their own bookmarks by drawing a picture and writing a compliment or kind message.
-To add a personal touch, they can turn it over and write an encouraging note to an unknown schoolmate.
+Add a personal touch by turning it over and writing an encouraging note to an unknown schoolmate.

 The real fun begins when they excitedly sneak off to the library to hide their bookmarks as a surprise for unsuspecting readers to discover.
 It’s an unforgettable way to spread joy and inspire smiles!